Shannon Airport: The "Shannon stopover"

-Shannon introduced United States border preinspection in 1986, allowing departing passengers to the US to complete US immigration procedures at Shannon.
-This operation was administered by the US Justice Department, specifically the Immigration and Naturalization Service (INS).
-The first port director was Denis Riordan, who led the operation from 1988 to 1998.
-These services were extended to cover private aircraft in 2010, making Shannon the first airport in the world to offer US border preclearance for private aircraft.

 In 1990, the U.S.-Irish bilateral agreement was changed to allow Irish airlines to serve Los Angeles and additional U.S. airlines to serve Dublin via Shannon.
 An amendment in 1993 allowed airlines to provide direct transatlantic services to Dublin, but 50% of transatlantic flights had to either originate or stop over in Shannon.
 During the 1990s, the airport began to struggle.
 However, 1996 saw the beginning of Continental Airlines flying between Dublin, Shannon and Newark, New Jersey.
 Shannon began to rebound in the late 1990s with the success of the Irish economy, the improving situation in Northern Ireland and an influx of American tourists.
-By the end of the decade Shannon had passenger numbers of 2.2 million and in the year 2000, a new £40 million terminal extension was opened.

 In 2005, an agreement was reached regarding a transitional period.
 Beginning in November 2006 and ending in April 2008, the agreement gradually eliminated restrictions on cargo services.
 For passenger service, it reduced the stopover requirement and allowed Irish airlines to serve three additional U.S. destinations.
-Furthermore, it was agreed that at the end of this period, no restrictions would be placed on scheduled services between any airport in the one country to any airport in the other.

 In 2007, the European Union and the U.S. announced that an agreement had been reached on an open skies aviation policy (EU–US Open Skies Agreement).
-The agreement came into effect from 30 March 2008, leading to the complete abolition of the Shannon Stopover, although this would have happened under the 2005 agreement anyway.
+The agreement came into effect from 30 March 2008, leading to the abolition of the Shannon Stopover, although this would have happened under the 2005 agreement anyway.
+In 2007, Shannon carried 3.2 million passengers.